Find Nursing Colleges

 Our 2023 rankings named Trident Technical College the best school in South Carolina for nursing students.
 Trident Technical College is a fairly large public school located in the medium-sized city of Charleston.

-Nursing majors at Trident Technical College take out an average of $28,792 in student loans while working on their egree.
+On average, nursing graduates from Trident Technical College take out $21,050 in student loans while working on their degree.

-You’ll be in good company if you decide to attend Medical University of South Carolina.
-It ranked #2 on our 2023 Best Nursing Schools in South Carolina list.
-Located in the midsize city of Charleston, MUSC is a public school with a small student population.
+A rank of #2 on this year’s list means Medical University of South Carolina is a great place for nursing students.
+Located in the midsize city of Charleston, MUSC is a public college with a small student population.

-While working on their degree, nursing majors at MUSC accumulate an average of around $28,354 in student debt.
-For students who choose a 10-year repayment plan, the average monthly student loan payment is $399.
+After completing their degree, nursing graduates from MUSC carry an average student debtload of $69,867.
+Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $470.

 #3